IELTS overall score of 6 (with no band score less than 6) or equivalent

 To access your official course details for the year you started your degree, please visit the handbook

-To qualify for the award of Bachelor of Arts (Years 1 to 3), students must complete 24 credit points as follows:
+To qualify for the award of Bachelor of Arts/Master of International Relations, students must complete 36 credit points as follows:

-- An approved Arts major sequence in International Relations
+- An approved Bachelor of Arts major sequence in International Relations

-- An approved Arts minor sequence of at least 4 credit points, or a second approved Arts major sequence of at least 8 credit points as listed below
+- An approved Bachelor of Arts minor sequence of at least 4 credit points, or a second approved Bachelor of Arts major sequence of at least 8 credit points

 - No more than 10 credit points of units at level 1

-* Students must have completed 24 credit points of study successfully and achieved a WAM of 60 to continue through to the Master of Arts (International Relations).
+Students must have completed 24 credit points of study successfully and achieved a WAM of 60 to continue through to the Master of International Relations.
 Students not having fulfilled this requirement are eligible to graduate with the Bachelor of Arts as an alternative exit.

-Plus 4 electives chosen from the specialisations or general electives
+Plus 6 electives chosen from the specialisations or course electives

-Plus 6 electives chosen from the specialisations or general electives
+5 credit points of electives chosen from the course electives

-Plus 8 electives chosen from the specialisations or general electives
+2 credit points of electives chosen from the course electives

 Refer to the details of each major sequence for availability.